jonstephens85/2d-gaussian-splatting-Windows/README.md

 Despite my best efforts to compile the original environment provided by the researchers - I ended up just using the environment I set up for the original 3DGS project.
 The plus side, you will be able to run both projects at the end of this tutorial!

-If you have already set up the original gaussian splatting environment, skip down to the diff-surfel-rasterization submodule installation instructions.
+If you have already set up the original gaussian splatting environment, skip down to the [2DGS Installation](#installing-2dgs) instructions.

 ### Requirements - Hardware